-A new session this term is exploring Body Awareness.
-Pupils experience locating and naming different key parts of their own and others' bodies

-Activities include practising bathing a doll, washing their hands, face, tummy, head or feet as appropriate and, a favourite for children and adults alike, a dressing up game!
-Pupils are encouraged to choose a favourite resource from two then use symbols, tactile signing or auditory listing to select where on their body they would like to wear their choice!

-- Through this session pupils are encouraged to recognise their own reflection and notice when and where on their body a chosen dressing up resource is placed. - This activity is designed to increase pupils awareness of their own body in order to develop their proprioceptive skills and enable them to begin to label parts of their body.
-This skill could support children in letting adults know when something hurts and what or where this is.
+- A favourite session (for adults and children!) this term is exploring Body Awareness.
+Pupils experience locating and naming different key parts of their own and others' bodies. - Activities include practising bathing a doll, washing their hands, face, tummy, head or feet as appropriate and, a favourite for children and adults alike, a dressing up game!
+Pupils are encouraged to choose a favourite resource from two then use symbols, tactile signing or auditory listing to select where on their body they would like to wear their choice! - Through this session pupils are encouraged to recognise their own reflection and notice when and where on their body a chosen dressing up resource is placed. - This activity is designed to increase pupils awareness of their own body in order to develop their proprioceptive skills and enable them to begin to label parts of their body.
+This skill could support children in letting adults know when something hurts and what or where this is. - The opportunities to select which accessory and where they would like to wear it provides pupils with opportunities to learn to make decisions regarding their own body.